-How To Make A Peach Cobbler Recipe
+How To Make an Old-Fashioned Peach Cobbler

 - First, we need to melt our butter.

 - You want to stir this until smooth or until you get tired of fooling with it.
 This is one of those old sturdy recipes that my grandmothers used so you don’t have to be finicky.
-They didn’t abide that kind of nonsense in their kitchens.
+They didn’t abide by that kind of nonsense in their kitchens.

-- 29 ounce can peaches in light syrup drained (the big can, it may be 28 oz)
+- 29 ounce can of peaches in light syrup drained (the big can, it may be 28 oz)

 - 1 cup milk

-- 1 cup self rising flour
+- 1 cup self-rising flour

 - 1 cup sugar